cdcasmor/Automatic-License-Plate-Recognition/README.md

 ## What is the Problem

-Use image detection and recognition through Deep Learning.
+Use of image detection and recognition using Deep Learning.

 Task (T): Recognized vehicle license plate if registered or unregistered to gain access in entering to a  premise.